This post was reviewed and updated on August 12, 2020

 Members of designated groups may also qualify.
 This presumes that the following people groups are socially disadvantaged: Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, and Subcontinent Asian Americans.
 The SBA can, at its own discretion, designate other groups.

-With minorities at a disadvantage, many federal, state, and private programs have turned their focus to helping create a level playing field for disadvantaged groups who want to start a business.
-Among those are small business loans.
-Here are the ones focused on assisting those from disadvantaged groups, including minorities, tribes, women, and veterans, and economically-challenged rural owners.
+Some federal, state, and private programs have turned their focus to helping create a more level playing field for disadvantaged groups who want to start a business.
+Among those efforts are increased access to small business loans.
+Here we’ll explain some financing sources and programs focused on assisting those from disadvantaged groups.

 Business Center for New Americans

 This organization started in 1998 with just three loans totaling $30,000.
 Today, it offers thousands of loans to refugees and qualified immigrants looking to start their own business.
 It is certified by the U.S. Department of the Treasury as a Community Development Financial Institution (CDFI) and by the Small Business Administration (SBA) as a SBA Microlender and Community Advantage lender.

 Microloans are smaller loans, but they can still be quite powerful.
 CDFIs often offer microloans and their programs may include loans for disadvantaged businesses, including minority owned businesses.
 There is no specific cap on the loan amount for a microloan; they often range from a few thousand dollars to up to $250,000.

 The SBA microloan program may also be an option.
 Open to anyone, regardless of ethnicity or race, successful applicants will have access to smaller loans of up to $50,000 with interest rates that rival the best business credit cards (between 8 and 13%.)
 Borrowers have up to six years to repay the loan, and the qualifications are a bit less rigorous as those for the larger term loans.
 There is also no need for collateral for the smallest loan amounts.
 Startups may qualify.